 One of the biggest selling points of polyester is its non-wrinkling qualities.
 However, if polyester does become heavily wrinkled or creased, it can be very difficult to remove the creases without damaging the fabric.

-So, an important care factor is to prevent severe wrinkling of polyester.
+So, an important care factor is to prevent severe wrinkling.
 Follow these tips to ensure the fabric continues to look good.

 - Do not overload washer, clothes should move freely.